IIIF/api/source/api/presentation/2.0/index.md

     Usage:
     {: .usage}
     * A manifest, sequence or canvas _MUST NOT_ have a format.
-    * A content resource _SHOULD_ have a format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.
+    * A content resource _MAY_ have a format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.

+_N.B._ This is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
+It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 height
 :   The height of a canvas or image resource.
 For images, this is in pixels.
 No particular units are required for canvases, as the dimensions provide an aspect ratio for the resources to be located within rather than measuring any physical property of the object.